Jmuhleman/IST_2024/rapport.md

    >   - The first partition will be a primary partition, have a file system type of `fat32`, start at 0 and end at about half the free space.
    >   - The second partition will be a primary partition, have a file system type of `ext4`, start at half the free space, end at the free space.

    We created the partitions with the two following command : `mkpart primary fat32 0 63GB` for the first partition and `mkpart primary ext4 63GB -1`.
-Note that the first command alert us that *"The resulting partition is not properly aligned for best performance"*.
+Note that the first command alerts us that *"The resulting partition is not properly aligned for best performance"*.
 This is due to the partition not starting at 0, as we can see it if we print the informations again :

    ```
    (parted) print